humburg/r-ggplot-extension/_episodes/02-starting-with-data.md

 - "Examine and change date formats."

 keypoints:
-- "Use read.csv to read tabular data in R."
+- "Use read_csv to read tabular data in R."
 - "Use factors to represent categorical data in R."
 ---